All Episodes

 It shocked Copenhagen, too.

-When you see people erupting in in cheers because America lost the Olympics at places like the Weekly Standard and Rush Limbaugh and all these places, the right wing talk show hosts who are proxies for the Republican leadership.
+When you see people erupting in cheers because America lost the Olympics at places like the Weekly Standard and Rush Limbaugh and all these places, the right-wing talk show hosts who are proxies for the Republican leadership.

 And I have to say that we haven't heard the Republican leadership come out and condemn them.

-No, they saw what what what happened last time they came out and condemned them.
+We saw what happened last time they came out and condemned them.

 All of a sudden, they had to apologize to Rush Limbaugh.